 - Craft your content carefully.
 With your purpose to guide you, what topics do you need to cover in this meeting?
 What format will best achieve your purpose?
 Consider timing and breaks carefully to help you manage the energy of the meeting appropriately.
 After three uninterrupted hours of budget projections, will your team feel energized and focused?
 Probably not.
 How can you time the agenda to cover the important topics, leave enough time for breaks and have some space for the team to connect informally (if that's part of your purpose)?
 Also, plan your visual content with intention.
 Is it important to highlight your company's brand?
 Should you have a virtual background with your company logo?
 Or do you want it to be more informal and fun (maybe have everyone select a background to represent the year)?
 Should you do a Zoom icebreaker or keep the agenda tight on important business topics?

 - Invite only the right people.
 Who needs to be in the "room" for this discussion?
 Invite only the people who are essential to achieving your purpose.
 Don't waste anyone's time who does not need to be there.
 Virtual meetings are actually great when you may want to have stakeholders participate in just a portion of the meeting.
 For example, if you want to dig deep and discuss your customer retention goals for the next year, you may want to hear from your head of customer success, but that person probably doesn't need to be in the meeting for the whole day if that's the only topic pertinent to them.
 Inviting people to join only portions of the meeting makes orchestrating the right timing for the agenda even more important.
+If you have new people you can try some of our expert Zoom icebreakers.

 - Communicate in advance.
 Once you have your guest list and the right agenda, invite the team in plenty of time.
 Give them clear and specific instructions on how to prepare and what to expect.
 Share the agenda and meeting link, let them know how to be ready for the discussions you'll be having, and provide some ground rules for how to participate.
 Do they need to be on mute the whole time?
 Should they use the chat for questions?
 Is it OK for them to join from the car or will they need to be in front of their computer?
 You will have a much better meeting if you let them know well in advance that you expect them to be on video the whole time and that they'll have to share a 5-minute update on their departmental KPIs.